francismulei/ec2-base/README.md

 # ec2-database
-arespiratory to document how create an database
+arepository to document how create an database